pikesley/HbA1c/README.md

 You'll need a working Heroku configuration, which [is pretty damned easy](https://devcenter.heroku.com/articles/quickstart) these days.

-Now create a Heroku app (called something other than _pancreas_api_, I already claimed that):
+Now create a Heroku app (called something other than _pancreas-api_, I already claimed that):

     ➔ heroku apps:create pancreas-api --region eu
     Creating pancreas-api... done, region is eu